NaoDevils/AudioProcessing/ReadMe.md

 ### Room Impulse Response
 The Utils folder also contains a script called room_impulse_response_debug.py, which can be used to analyse the Room Impulse Response (RIR) of a recorded chirp sound (Utils/chirp.wav).
 As a demonstration, the recording of this chirping sound in our lab has already been included.

+## Attribution
+This project was developed by Diana Kleingarn and Dominik Brämer as part of the Nao Devils robot soccer team.

+If you use this code in your own work or publication, we kindly ask you to cite the repository using the **"Cite this repository"** button provided by GitHub (visible at the top of the repository page).
+This ensures proper attribution and helps others discover the original source.

+## License
+This project is licensed under the terms of the [MIT License](./LICENSE).